jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 - Whether the exception is caught locally or bubbles up
 - The JavaScript engine's optimization (V8, SpiderMonkey, etc.)

-**But here's the key: exceptions are only expensive when thrown**
+**The key point: exceptions are only expensive when thrown**

 If your error rate is truly low (<0.1%), the performance impact is negligible.
 But if errors are common (validation failures, expected business logic paths), exceptions become costly.

 **Result types have consistent performance**

 Success and error paths perform similarly, making performance more predictable.
 Whether you return `ok(value)` or `err(error)`, the cost is roughly the same.
+This applies to both neverthrow and Awaitly.

+**Awaitly has step overhead**

+Each `step()` call adds a small overhead for caching checks, event emission, and error handling.
+This is usually negligible compared to actual I/O operations (database, network), but it's there.

 **Effect has overhead**